ACHILLES TENDON LENGTHENING

 What Is An Achilles Tendon Lengthening?

-After the surgery, a period of immobilization in a cast or walking boot may be required to allow the tendon to heal properly.
-Physical therapy and rehabilitation exercises are essential for restoring strength, flexibility, and function to the ankle and lower leg.
+Following surgery, a period of immobilization in a cast or walking boot may be necessary for proper tendon healing.
+Physical therapy and rehabilitation exercises are vital for restoring strength, flexibility, and function to the ankle and lower leg.